SeanClosson/seanclosson.github.io/_posts/2025-08-26-ESP32-Sensor-Devices-in-Home-Assistant.md

 Once flashed and connected, the ESP32 reports sensor data to Home Assistant automatically.

 ## Automation: Humidity-Triggered Dehumidifier
 To act on the data, I set up an automation that turns on a smart plug when humidity rises above 60%.
-The plug powers a dehumidifier, and turns off when humidity drops below the threshold.
+The plug powers a "dumb" dehumidifier, and turns off when humidity drops below the threshold.
 Here’s the Home Assistant automation:
 ```YAML
 alias: "Dehumidifier Control"